Mesuva/msv_umami/README.md

 Umami can be self-hosted or used through the fully managed Umami Cloud.

-This add-on adds the required tracking scripts to your Concrete CMS site, making installation as simply and copying an ID from Umami into your Concrete site.
+This add-on adds the required tracking scripts to your Concrete CMS site, making installation as simply as copying an ID from Umami into your Concrete site.

 - easy installation, takes about 1 minute to set up.
 - adds custom events for downloaded files and outbound links